The-Extra-Project/Extra_surface_repo/README.md

-# Distributed Delaunay triangulation & surface reconstruction on Spark / hadoop !! :)
+# Distributed Delaunay triangulation & surface reconstruction on Spark / hadoop : start release  :)
 This project aims to process algorithm based on Delaunay triangulation on distributed infrastructures .
 We use Apache Spark for the cloud infrastructure.